gbmhunter/blog/content/programming/compilers/mplab-xc-compilers/index.md

 Delays are provided by the compiler/library through the `__delay_us()` and `__delay_ms()` functions.

-{{< img src="built-in-pic-microcontroller-delay-functions.png" width="719px" caption="A screenshot of the built-in delay functions provided in the PIC microcontroller libraries.
-This screenshot was taken from pic18.h."  >}}
+{{% figure src="built-in-pic-microcontroller-delay-functions.png" width="719px" caption="A screenshot of the built-in delay functions provided in the PIC microcontroller libraries.
+This screenshot was taken from pic18.h."  %}}

 {{% note %}}
 You have to manually define the macro `_XTAL_FREQ` correctly before you can use these delays.